-Traveling abroad?
-Google Maps will now tell your taxi driver where your hotel is in their own language
+Google Maps is rolling out a Star Trek-style universal translator for foreign travelers

 Google Maps is introducing a cool feature this month that will make navigating a foreign country where you don’t speak the local language easier.
-Leveraging the company’s Translate text-to-speech technology, Google Maps will allow users to automatically speak text in the language of the country they’re currently in.
+Leveraging the company’s Translate text-to-speech technology, Google Maps will automatically speak text using the language of the country you’re currently in.
 That text could be the address of your hotel, for example, or the name of a local landmark.

 But why would you need Maps to say the address of your hotel in the local language?
 In a blog post, Google Maps project manager Laszlo de Brissac does a good job of highlighting a situation most travelers have been in before: